 Dr J Milo Taylor

-Dr. J. Milo Taylor is an artist, musician, producer and researcher, and is Course Leader for the BA (Hons) Sound Arts and Design course at London College of Communication.
+Dr. J. Milo Taylor is an artist, musician, producer and researcher, and is Course Leader for the BA (Hons) Sound Arts course at London College of Communication.

-He is also Second Year Tutor on BA (Hons) Sound Arts and Design and additionally leads a reading group and facilitates practical workshops on the MA Sound Arts course.
+He is also Second Year Tutor on BA (Hons) Sound Arts and additionally leads a reading group and facilitates practical workshops on the MA Sound Arts course.

 Milo’s teaching is informed by contemporary approaches to cybernetic theory and pedagogic / paragogic practices.
 This implies constant and productive movement between teaching, research and art making.
 Such questions arise as: